stonybrook-lin539-f21/main/source/02_n-grams/09_stopwords.md

 :::

 ::: example
-Consider a program that takes as input a collection of words and return a randomly generated sentence using those words.
+Consider a program that takes as input a collection of words and returns a randomly generated sentence using those words.
-For instance, if you give it the works *Mary*, *ate*, and *sushi*, it may return
+For instance, if you give it the words *Mary*, *ate*, and *sushi*, it may return

 - *Mary ate sushi*, or